Jump to sectionWhat is workplace wellness?

 Introduce the concept of “walking meetings” when possible.
 Help set the tone by starting meetings with a quick stretch or giving 10 minutes back at the end of an hour so that people can take a “movement break."

-Like weight-loss activities, be careful not to stress or shame those who don’t want to, don’t feel like it, or are unable to participate.
+Like healthy eating, be careful not to stress or shame those who don’t want to, don’t feel like it, or are unable to participate.

 7. Mental fitness services

-Confidentiality is critical when it comes to mental health services.
-Make sure employees know that, as their employer, you don’t have access to information about their therapy, even if the company provides it.
+Confidentiality is critical when it comes to employee mental health and well-being services.
+Make sure they know that, as their employer, you don’t have access to information about their therapy or coaching sessions.

 Coaches can provide flexible and personalized support to improve: